jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 WHEN DISCOVERY COMPLETE:

+1. Create Discovery_Summary.docx (PDF if DOCX is unavailable) containing the user's answers organized under the six category headings, plus a short Key Facts list (business name and legal form, model, revenue, targets, top customer profiles, constraints).
+Deliver via render_file, then run the full file workflow: download, review and correct, save, upload to Workspace Files, confirm.
+This file is how every later conversation knows the business; Grok conversations cannot read each other's chat history.

-Say: "Discovery Complete!
+2. After the user confirms the upload, say: "Discovery Complete!
 Now let's create Conversation 1."

-Then provide Conversation 1 prompt from Section 4 using the 8-step format.
+3. Provide the Conversation 1 prompt from Section 4 using the 8-step
+format.

 CONVERSATION 1 PROMPT